-- 1. Recommending teachers and/or lay persons to serve on committees. - 2.
-Organizing new adoption samples for teacher review. - 3.
-Identifying teachers to attend publishers' presentations, if appropriate. - 4.
-Identifying eligible teachers for voting and coordinating voting at the school level when a total teacher vote is included as part of the adoption process. - 5.
-Identifying quantities for district ordering of new adoptions. - 6.
-Returning or dispersing samples after the adoption is finalized. - 7.
-Ordering maintenance and growth materials. - 8.
-Issuing teacher editions (Non-State adopted) and scheduling teachers for in-service. - 9.
-Completing an annual inventory to account for all books. - 10.
-Processing new books upon arrival. - 11.
+- 1. Documenting that all teachers are trained yearly regarding instructional materials procedures. - 2.
+Recommending teachers and/or lay persons to serve on committees. - 3.
+Organizing new adoption samples for teacher review. - 4.
+Identifying teachers to attend publishers' presentations. - 5.
+Identifying eligible teachers for voting. - 6.
+Coordinating voting at the school level; - 7.
+Identifying quantities for district ordering of new adoptions. - 8.
+Returning or dispersing samples after the vote. - 9.
+Ordering maintenance and growth materials. - 10.
+Issuing teacher editions (Non-State adopted) and scheduling teachers for in-service. - 11.
+Completing an annual inventory to account for all books. - 12.
+Processing new books upon arrival. - 13.
 Collecting money for lost or damaged instructional materials.